 A cosy middle-grade read that is probably my most re-read book (I don’t reread things often, and I think I’ve been through this one four times).

 It’s set in 2010s England, and features a lovable coven of witches, magic ink and adorable cats!
 I love how easily the writing flows, with vivid description, and I particularly appreciate how well-depicted each of the characters are.
 It has a great twist that I forgot about the second time, and it was still a *gasp* moment!

 It has some lovely passages set at a midnight market, others in the cosy sitting room at Dead Nettle Coven, and a few in a library.
 It’s very bookish and cosy, engaging and absorbing but in a calm way, without being too intense.

 The Lockwood and Co. series by Jonathan Stroud

 Another YA book, but it’s popular with adults too!

 Synopsis: In a parallel London, teen ghost hunters investigate unsolved mysteries in a bid to save their independent business, which isn’t taken seriously by the larger agencies.

 These are real page-turners.
 I, a slow reader, have got through one of them in two days – and I was trying to draw it out as slowly as possible, savouring every word.
-The characterisation and description is superb, the wit and humour placed in a way that I chuckle at least every few pages, and the main 3 characters’ dynamic is my favourite.
+The characterisation and description is superb, the wit and humour placed in a way that means I chuckle at least every few pages, and the main 3 characters’ dynamic is my favourite.
 It’s the combination of moody but practical and thoughtful Lucy, chaotic but dashing and quick-witted Lockwood, and lazy but resourceful and sarcastic George.
 It’s a brilliant trio and I love just hanging out with them when I read these books, as they eat cookies and drink tea in the cosy lounge of 35 Portland Row, while spooky occurrences wait to be uncovered outside the black-painted door.